 Limitless is the vendor for people who need a one-stop shop.
 If you’re sourcing GHK-Cu alongside ten other compounds, it’s easier to consolidate everything into one order.
 The triple testing is also a real advantage for researchers doing injectable work where endotoxin and sterility data actually matters.

 The trade-off is price.
-At $89.99 for 100mg, you’re paying more than double what Everest charges for the same amount.
-The extra testing partially justifies the premium, but for anyone focused primarily on GHK-Cu, the value gap is hard to ignore.
+At $89.99 for 100mg, you’re paying more than double what Everest charges for the same amount, with a lower published purity standard than Everest’s 99.86%.
+The extra testing partially justifies the premium for injectable work, but for anyone focused primarily on GHK-Cu, the value gap is hard to ignore.
 If you’re sourcing five or six different peptides for a research protocol though, consolidating everything into one Limitless order with bulk discounts starts making more sense financially.

 For research use only